 Therefore, I have always considered it crucial that the essential structure and systems of a cruising boat, which by definition will sail far from home and be exposed to an enormous variety of conditions, be executed not only with a decent factor of safety but also with certain areas intentionally overbuilt to prevent failures in one area from progressing to another.
 This does not mean that the entire vessel should be overbuilt or unnecessarily heavy.
 Multihulls need to be strong and light in order to work well.
 But certain critical structural areas need to be amply strong to deal not only with the expected loads but also for the unexpected, unforeseen and unknown.
 I always design my boats with this in mind.

 I built my first trimaran in 1973 and have been involved with multihull sailing, design and construction ever since.
 My yacht design business began in 1983 after I returned from a 2 year cruise on a 52' trimaran (Juniper) that I designed and built.
 I believe that cats and tris offer the cruising sailor the best combination of features for long distance cruising and am dedicated to developing the most advanced designs for fast, safe and comfortable cruising boats.

 My design drawings are accomplished with computer aid.
-Hulls, decks and crossbeams are generated in 3D with the FastShip® program and faired to a millimeter.
-Full size patterns are normally provided to the builder to eliminate the costly task of lofting.
-All other construction drawings are CAD based and carefully prepared; all the parts of the boat fit accurately together.
-This level of construction drawing takes a great deal of time to prepare but results in boats that get built much faster, and with higher quality throughout.
+Hulls, decks and crossbeams are modeled in 3D.
+Construction drawings are CAD based and carefully prepared; all the parts of the boat fit accurately together.
+This level of construction drawing takes a great deal of time to prepare but results in time saved in construction, and in higher quality throughout

 Whether you are looking for a stock or custom design, or even a second hand catamaran or trimaran, please call with your requirements.